 Lizzy and I started dating September of 1999.
 I married Lizzy in April of 2002.
 Lizzy's next birthday is in days.
-We currently live in Silver Springs, New York.
+We currently live in Gainesville, New York.

 Check out Lizzy's personal web page.
 She has put a lot of work into it, and has a lot of pictures of our beautiful daughter.
 Although, between work and raising our daughter, she hasn't had as much time to work on it.